skinos7/doc/com/modem/lte.md

     ```json
     // Attributes introduction of talk by the method return
     {
-        "state":"Current state",        // [ setup, register, ready, connecting, connected reset ]
+        "state":"Current state",        // [ "setup", "register", "ready", "connecting", "connected", "reset" ]
-                                             // setup for setup the modem
+                                             // "setup" for setup the modem
-                                             // register for register the network
+                                             // "register" for register the network
-                                             // ready for ready to connect to internet, hint signal/network/simcard all ok
+                                             // "ready" for ready to connect to internet, hint signal/network/simcard all ok
-                                             // connecting for connect to the internet
+                                             // "connecting" for connect to the internet
-                                             // connected for connect internet succeed
+                                             // "connected" for connect internet succeed
-                                             // reset for reset the modem
+                                             // "reset" for reset the modem
         "mversion":"Modem version",     // [ string ]
         "imei":"IMEI numer",            // [ string ]
         "imsi":"IMSI number",           // [ string ]
-        "iccid":"ICCID number",         // [ number, nosim, pin, puk ]
+        "iccid":"ICCID number",         // [ number, "nosim", "pin", "puk" ]
                                                 // number for iccid
-                                                // nosim for cannot found the simcard
+                                                // "nosim" for cannot found the simcard
-                                                // pin for the simcard need PIN code
+                                                // "pin" for the simcard need PIN code
-                                                // puk for the simcard pin error
+                                                // "puk" for the simcard pin error

-        "plmn":"MCC and MNC",           // [ number, noreg, dereg ]
+        "plmn":"MCC and MNC",           // [ number, "noreg", "dereg" ]
                                                 // number for MCC and MNC
-                                                // noreg for cannot register to opeartor
+                                                // "noreg" for cannot register to opeartor
-                                                // unreg for cannot register to opeartor
+                                                // "unreg" for cannot register to opeartor
-                                                // dereg for register to operator be refused
+                                                // "dereg" for register to operator be refused
-        "netera":"technology Generation",// [ 2G, 3G, 4G, 5G ], Optional
+        "netera":"technology Generation",// [ "2G", "3G", "4G", "5G" ], Optional
         "nettype":"network type",        // The format varies depending on the module
                                          // 2G usually shows GSM, GPRS, EDGE, CDMA
                                          // 3G usually shows WCDMA, EVDO, TDSCDMA, HSPA, HSDPA, HSUPA
                                          // 4G usually shows LTE, FDD, TDD

-        "signal":"signal level",         // [ 0, 1, 2, 3 4 ], 0 for no signal, 1 for weakest signal , 4 for strongest signal
+        "signal":"signal level",         // [ "0", "1", "2", "3", "4" ], "0" for no signal, "1" for weakest signal , "4" for strongest signal
         "csq":"CSQ number",              // [ number ]
         "rssi":"signal intensity",       // [ number ], the unit is dBm
         "rsrp":"RSRP value",             // Optional, The format varies depending on the module